Events In Tuscany & Umbria

 The majority of villages in this area hold annual summer festivals of varying sizes.
 In mid July Lisciano Niccone has a Sagra dei Bringoli that runs over two weekends.
 A sagra is a festival with a food related theme, in this case, bringoli, a thick hand rolled pasta.
 The neighboring Tuscan village of Mercatale di Cortona holds a festa in the second week of August, generally a week long with cene (dinners) cooked and eaten in the village square every night.
 Dancing, small theatrical shows and dance troupes entertain the crowds.
 The festa’s high point is on Ferragosto the national bank holiday on the 15th of August, when the midnight firework display gives a noisy close to the night.

-Festa dell’Ottocento – Umbertide (second weekend in September)
+Festa dell’Ottocento – Umbertide (late August / early September)